LivePersonInc/developer-center/pages/documents/GettingStarted/create-api-keys.md

 ### Create an API key

-Application keys are security tokens that you use to log into LiveEngage.
+Application keys are security tokens that you use to access LiveEngage services.
 The application key gets installed automatically and assumes the security settings granted to the associated user in LiveEngage.

 {:.notice}
 You use the API key when you create bots.